open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

     This should be a factory or callback similar to aggregation which allows different reservoirs to be chosen by the aggregation.

-The SDK MUST not allow the following configurations to be used together:

-- An instrument selection criteria lacking instrument type and instrument name criteria combined with a specified `name` for the View.
-This leads to gauranteed view conflicts between instruments.
-- An instrument selection criteria with wildcard name support and no specified instrument type and a specified `name` for the View.
-This leads to gauranteed view conflicts between instruments.
+In order to avoid conflicts, views which specify a name should have an instrument selector which selects at most one instrument.
+For the registration mechanism described above, where selection is provided via configuration, the SDK MUST NOT allow Views with a specified name to be declared with instrument selectors which select by instrument type or wildcard.

 The SDK SHOULD use the following logic to determine how to process Measurements made with an Instrument: